Traditional Arts Apprenticeships

 - Is the budget reasonable and does it align with the programmatic and funding guidelines?

-- Limited availability of master teachers in this art form or skill in Massachusetts – 15 points
+- Limited availability of mentor teachers in this art form or skill in Massachusetts – 15 points

 - Is the opportunity to study this art form or skill limited in Massachusetts?